Queen of the Ring tournament: 2021 tournament

 The 2021 Queen's Crown was the inaugural edition of the Queen of the Ring tournament, and the only version to be called Queen's Crown.
 Consisting of eight female wrestlers, four each from the Raw and SmackDown brands, the tournament was divided into two brackets, one for each brand, and the winners of each bracket faced each other in the final.
 The inaugural tournament began on the October 8 episode of SmackDown and continued to be held across episodes of Raw and SmackDown.
 It concluded at the Crown Jewel pay-per-view and livestreaming event on October 21, 2021.
 In the final, SmackDown's Zelina Vega defeated Raw's Doudrop to become the inaugural winner.

 List of winners

-A women's world championship match at SummerSlam would become an additional permanent prize beginning in 2024, with the winner specifically earning a match for the women's world championship of their respective brand at the event.
+A women's world championship match at SummerSlam would become an additional permanent prize beginning in 2024, with the winners of the 2024 and 2025 tournaments specifically earning a match for the world championship of their respective brand at the event, while beginning in 2026, the winners have a choice of which world title to challenge for at SummerSlam.